sovrin-foundation/old-sovrin/getting-started.md

   load sample/faber-invitation.sovrin
 ```

-Alice
-sees
-a
-bunch
-of
-data
-that
-looks
-interesting
-but
-mysterious.She
-wants
-Sovrin
-to
-tell
-her if the
-link
-invitation
-file is well
-formed and has
-something
-useful in it, so
-she
-uses
-the
-load
-command:
+Alice sees a bunch of data that looks interesting but mysterious.
+She wants Sovrin to tell her if the link invitation file is well formed and has something useful in it, so she uses the load command:

 ```
 ALICE> load sample/faber-invitation.sovrin